jprante/elasticsearch-jdbc/README.md

 In the example, you can also see that you can change your favorite `java` executable when executing a feed.

-## Column names for drivin JSON document construction
+## Column names for JSON document construction

 In SQL, each column may be labeled.
 This label is used by the JDBC plugin for JSON document construction.
 The dot is the path separator for the document strcuture.